sephynox/bitcoin-statistics/README.md

 ### Assumptions

-We know that the Bitcoin network attempts to maintain mining of blocks ocurring with a 10-minute window.
+We know that the Bitcoin network attempts to maintain mining of blocks ocurring within a 10-minute window.
 This would give us about 6 blocks per hour.
 Thus, as the Bitcoin protocol attempts to provide a fixed-time block mining, we can assume a Poisson distribution.
 This would provide us with the formula 1 / (λ x E ^ (-2 x λ)) where λ = 6.
 I used [a few](https://stattrek.com/probability-distributions/poisson) [online sources](https://www.sciencedirect.com/topics/mathematics/poisson-distribution) to assist me with these calculations as math is not my fondest skill.
 Using this, we get the following expectations for probability of seeing two consecutive blocks being mined over 2 hours apart:

 Every 27126 hours / 1130 days / 3 years.